cvent/octopus-deploy-cookbook/README.md

 ##### Install version 3.2.24 of Octopus Deploy Tentacle and configure it

-This will install the tentacle and then configure the tentacle on the machine to communicate with the Octopus Deploy server.
+This will install the Tentacle and then configure the Tentacle on the machine to communicate with the Octopus Deploy server.
 It can also update firewall rules if enabled.

 ```ruby
 octopus_deploy_tentacle 'Tentacle' do